Gabby Logan

 Gabrielle Nicole Logan MBE (née Yorath; born 24 April 1973) is a Welsh television and radio presenter, and a former rhythmic gymnast who represented Wales and Great Britain.
 She hosted Final Score for BBC Sport from 2009 until 2013.
 She has also presented live sports events for the BBC, including a revived episode of Superstars in December 2012 and the London Marathon since 2015.
 Since 2013, she has co-hosted Sports Personality of the Year for the BBC and she presented the second series of The Edge in 2015.

+In August 2025, Logan became one of three presenters of Match of the Day, alongside Mark Chapman and Kelly Cates.